Peach-fronted parakeet: Distribution and habitat

 The peach-fronted parakeet is found from extreme southern Suriname south through most of the eastern half of Brazil to eastern Bolivia, extreme southeastern Peru, central and eastern Paraguay, and slightly into northeastern Argentina.
 It inhabits a variety of landscapes from semi-open to wooded, including Mauritia palm groves, cerrado, gallery forest, campo rupestre (a savanna-like grassland with shrubs and scattered trees), and urban areas.

 Behavior

 Movement

 The peach-fronted parakeet appears to make local movements according to the availability of food, but has no regular movement pattern.

 Feeding

 The peach-fronted parakeet does much foraging on the ground.
 Its primary food is seeds from a wide variety of plants; it also feeds on termites and insect larvae.
 It feeds in agricultural fields, both before harvest and to glean after harvest.

 Breeding

 The peach-fronted parakeet breeds in June and July in Peru and between September and December in central Brazil; its season elsewhere has not been defined.
 It typically excavates its nest in a termitarium, both those on the ground and in trees.
 The clutch size is two to four eggs.
-In captivity the incubation period is 23 days and fledging occurs 48 days afer hatch.
+In captivity the incubation period is 23 days and fledging occurs 48 days after hatch.